second-state/WasmEdge-WASINN-examples/wasmedge-ggml/llava/README.md

 ## Execute

 Execute the WASM with the `wasmedge` using the named model feature to preload a large model:

+> [!NOTE]
+> You may see some warnings stating `key clip.vision.* not found in file.` when using llava v1.5 models.
+These are expected and can be ignored.

 ```console
 $ wasmedge --dir .:. \